Valid F-screening in linear regression: Developing valid p-values in Step 2 of F-screening

 In the sample splitting procedure, we partition the data into $(\Xtrain, \Ytrain)$ and $(\Xtest, \Ytest)$, where a proportion $\rho \in (0,1)$ of the observations are assigned to the training set and the remaining observations are assigned to the test set such that $\rho n$ and $(1-\rho)n$ are integers.
 We test $\hov$ with $(\Xtrain, \Ytrain)$, and then $(\Xtest, \Ytest)$ is used to test $\hoone$ if and only if $\hov $ is rejected.

-In the spirit of \citet[Section 2.5]{fithian2017OptimalInferenceModel}, we derive expressions for: (i) the leftover Fisher information in $\Ytest$ about $\beta_1$ conditional on the event that $H_0^{1:p}$ is rejected with $(\Xtrain,\Ytrain)$; and (ii) the leftover Fisher information in $Y$ about $\beta_1$ conditional on the event that both the overall null $H_0^{1:p}$ is rejected using the full data $(X,Y)$ and $P_{X_{-1}}Y = P_{X_{-1}}y$ for some realization $y\in \R^n$.
+In the spirit of \citet[Section 2.5]{fithian2017OptimalInferenceModel}, we derive expressions for: (i) the leftover Fisher information in $\Ytest$ about $\beta_1$ conditional on the event that $H_0^{1:p}$ is rejected with $(\Xtrain,\Ytrain)$; and (ii) the leftover Fisher information in $Y$ about $\beta_1$ conditional on the event that both the overall null $H_0^{1:p}$ is rejected using the full data $(X,Y)$ and $P_{X_{-1}}Y = P_{X_{-1}}y$ for some realization $y\in \R^n$ (note that we do not additionally condition on the realization of $\|Y\|$ because $\sigma^2$ is known).

 \begin{definition}[adapted from \citealp{fithian2017OptimalInferenceModel}] Let $\ell(\theta; Y\mid Y\in A)$ denote the conditional log-likelihood of $Y$ given $Y\in A$.
 The \textit{leftover Fisher information} about the parameter $\theta$ in data $Y$ conditional on $Y \in A$ is $\mathcal{I}_{Y|Y\in A}(\theta\mid Y\in A) := -\E\left[\nabla ^2 \ell (\theta; Y\mid Y\in A)\mid Y\in A\right].$ \end{definition}